With this hot weather, what to do? Just don’t put ice lollies up your foo!

 -I wouldn’t be tempted to have a fan directly on a baby at night time, because even though it is better for a baby to be cooler rather than too hot (a baby will cry when it is cold but when they are too hot they become unable to alert you due to being unrousable) a cold breeze might make it difficult for them to sleep, especially for newborns as we worry about them becoming cold from things like air conditioning on the labour suite, or drafts from open windows on the postnatal wards etc.

 -If you are weaning offer your baby water throughout the day (preferably from a cup without a spout as you want to encouraging sipping rather than suckling) but not mineral water as this is too concentrated in minerals for your baby’s immature kidneys to process.

 -Also offer your babies foods that are high in water.
 All of the following foods contain over 90% water, I have excluded celery as it has quite a potent/ strong taste but if your baby likes it- then go for it!

--Strawberries -Broccoli -Cauliflower -Watermelon -Cantaloupe melon -Cucumber -Tomatoes (but not whole as these pose a choking risk) -Iceberg lettuce -Green peppers-Spinach -Star fruit -Baby carrots
+- Tomatoes (but not whole as these pose a choking risk)

 Hopefully this was helpful, any questions on the above feel free to message me at firstname.lastname@example.org and remember to have fun and enjoy the sun safely.

 Ps.
-Remember that babies/ toddlers are little people too, I have heard plenty of adults moaning about the heat this last few days and complaining that they cannot sleep, so don’t be surprised if you have a little one that is struggling too.
+Remember that babies/ toddlers are little people too.
+I heard plenty of adults moaning about the heat and complaining that they could not sleep, so don’t be surprised if we have another heatwave and your little starts struggling too.